-The key to growth has been transparency and symmetry of information, as consumers continue to apply the same approach to research and collection of information in their search for used vehicles as they do in the new car buying process.
+The value of the used automobile market is increasing dramatically.
+The key to growth has been information transparency and symmetry, as buyers continue to employ the same technique to research and information collecting in their search for used automobiles as they do in the new car purchase process.

 To know more about Global Used Cars Market, read our report

 The used vehicle market encompasses all private and remarketed sales of used automobiles.
 Private sales are ones in which both the buyer and seller are private persons.
 Remarketing is the sale of automobiles by businesses that have previously utilized them for business or to create money.
 Manufacturers, rental and leasing businesses, and others all dispose of used automobiles through remarketing sales.